exasol/exasol-driver-ts/doc/user_guide/user_guide.md

   user: 'sys',
   password: 'exasol',
   encryption: false,
-  min: 1,
+  minimumPoolSize: 1,
-  max: 10,
+  maximumPoolSize: 10,
 });
 ```

 The configuration is very similar to the `ExasolDriver` (client).
-With the added `min` and `max` options you can specify the minimum and maximum number of active connections in the pool.
-Defaults are 0 (min) and 5 (max).
+With the added `minimumPoolSize` and `maximumPoolSize` options you can specify the minimum and maximum number of active connections in the pool.
+Defaults are 0 (minimumPoolSize) and 5 (maximumPoolSize).

 #### Runninq a query